Andrea Waters-Rist

 The course start date reoccurs monthly.
 We’ve had over 17,000 users to date!
 Visit this Coursera Homepage to learn more and register: https://www.coursera.org/learn/truthinourbones-osteoarchaeology-archaeology

-Hana Salahuddin, whose PhD research will use novel chemical methods (compound-specific individual-amino-acids) to disentangle the influence of diet, growth, and stress on the stable isotope values of breastfeeding infants.
+Hana Salahuddin, whose PhD research uses novel chemical methods (compound-specific individual-amino-acids isotopes) to disentangle the influence of diet, growth, and stress on the stable isotope values of breastfeeding infants.
 Using hair samples from infant-mother dyads of known diet and health, and hair samples from Peruvian archaeological mummies, her research will improve our (1) suite of methods for paleodiet research, and (2) understanding of infancy and childhood in the past.